scalesocket/scalesocket/docs/README.md

 ## What is ScaleSocket?

-ScaleSocket lets you to wrap a script or binary, and serve it over websockets.
-Clients then connect to *rooms* which have an unique URL (`wss://example.com/exampleroom`).
+ScaleSocket is a command line tool that lets you to wrap a script or binary, and serve it over websockets.
+Clients then connect to *rooms* (a.k.a. channels) which have a unique URL (`wss://example.com/exampleroom`).
 Connecting to a room spawns a new process of the wrapped binary.
 Subsequent connections to the same room share the process.

 <div class="links">